Top 10 tips for optimizing your Mac

 - Also, check apps under Allow in the Background and turn off any you don't need.

-Again, you can also use CleanMyMac X's Optimization module to manage both login and launch items.
+Again, you can also use CleanMyMac's Performance feature to manage login items and shut down background processes.

 You can see why it's my preferred tool; everything is together in 1 place.
-So here's how to manage your login and launch agents:
+So here's how to manage your login agents:

-- Open the app and click Optimization from the sidebar.
+- Open the app and click Performance from the sidebar.

-- Search through Login Items and Launch Agents.
+- Search through Login Items and Background Items.

-- Select items you want to remove and click Remove.
+- Select the items you want to remove and click Remove.

 9. Move large media files to an external drive